 Head

-Budgies head: Budgies have pinheads but due to mutation, the shape may change to flat or rectangular.
-Yet, it is not deniable to say that budgies show variation in head shape.
-So, there is nothing to differentiate male and female heads except cere on the upper side of the beak.
-Just see the cere, if your budgies have smaller cere with dull color, then it is a female.
-Besides, a larger cere on the beak with brighter color is the clue of male.
+Budgie’s Head: Budgies have heads, but due to mutation the shape can change to flat or rectangular.
+Still, it is undeniable that budgies show variation in head shape.
+Therefore, there is nothing to distinguish male and female heads except for the serrations on the top of the beak.
+Just look at Siri, if your budgies are slightly off in color, it’s female.
+Also, a large serrated beak with a bright color is indicative of the male.

 Tail

-Lovebirds: Lovebirds belong to Agapornis, and this genus has short tail parrots.
-That’s why lovebirds’ tails are smaller than budgies but their bodies are healthy, stocky, and short.
-Lovebirds’ tails are broad.
+Lovebirds: Lovebirds belong to Agapornis, and this genus contains short-tailed parrots.
+This is why lovebirds have shorter tails than bells, but their bodies are healthy, stocky and small.
+Lovebirds have broad tails.

-Budgies: Although budgies are shorter than lovebirds, they have longer tails.
-The tail is narrow with a pointed end.
+Budgies: Although budgies are smaller than pet birds, they have long tails.
+The tail is narrow with a pointed tip.

 Feather